Umuzi-org/tech-department/content/topics/dotenv-module/_index.md

 > [Dotenv](https://www.npmjs.com/package/dotenv) is a zero-dependency module that loads environment variables from a .env file into [process.env](https://codeburst.io/process-env-what-it-is-and-why-when-how-to-use-it-effectively-505d0b2831e7).

-We can either set the environment through application level logic, or we can use a tool to provision an environment for us.
-A common application level tool is dotenv which allows us to load environment variables from a file named ```.env```.
-Configs should have a separate file of their own and not hosted within the code repository.
+- We can either set the environment through application code, or we can use a tool to set an environment for us.
+- A common application level tool is dotenv which allows us to load environment variables from a file named ```.env```.
+- Configs should have a separate file of their own and not hosted within the code repository.
 Having a separate config file makes it easy to update the config values without touching the actual code base.
-This eliminates the need for re-deployment of your applications when you change certain values in your config files.
-In other words, configs belong in the environment as variables, not in the application, you should be able to move it to another environment without having to touch the source code.
-Some developers achieve this goal by creating configuration files of some sort, specifying details such as directories, hostnames, and database credentials.
+- Having separate file eliminates the need for re-deployment of your applications when you change certain values in your config files.
+- In other words, configs belong in the environment as variables, not in the application, you should be able to move it to another environment without having to touch the source code.

 ## How do I use dotenv?